Careers Leader Contact Details: Anna Drury from Herts County Council, Services for Children & Young People (LDD Team)

 Review Date: January 2021

 Learners receive careers support via the curriculum through Work Related Learning, which is timetabled on a weekly basis.
 This gives learners an early insight into the idea of working to produce something that is of benefit to others.
 It also sheds light on what some future forms of employment entail and of qualifications and skills required for those jobs.
 Learners also experience the idea of work through our termly Enterprise Sales.
-Items are produced to be sold to all members of St. Elizabeth’s Centre.
-Learners are given the opportunity to price up and sell their items after making them to people from across the centre.
+Items are produced to be sold to all members of St Elizabeth’s Centre.
+Learners are given the opportunity to price up and sell their items after making them available to people from across the centre.
 Funds raised are then put back in to the school to be used on the following terms projects.